t-brangu/t-brangu.github.io/essays/finalproject.md

 - Search & Advanced Filters

 ## Use case ideas
 - New user (student) visits the landing page and clicks "Log in with UH."
-After authentification, they are brought to their personal dashboard with tabs for "Lost" and "Found."
+After authentication, they are brought to their personal dashboard with tabs for "Lost" and "Found."
 - User reports a lost item, filling in the required details for a post such as: _Category - Bottle, Description - Blue Hydroflask with straw and dog stickers, Last seen: POST Room 318, uploaded photo_.
 - The listing appears in the **Lost Items** feed and on their personal **My Lost Items** page.
 - They receive notifications whenever similar "Found" posts are added
-- Another user finds the item, logs in, and notifys the owner that the item was found and returned to Campus Center
+- Another user finds the item, logs in, and notifies the owner that the item was found and returned to Campus Center

 ## Beyond the Basics
 <div style="overflow: auto;">